Skip to content

 Query Parameters

-Use query.Values to parse query strings.
+Use query.Values to parse the query string.

 go

-// GET /users?id=1&name=alice
+// GET /users?id=1&name=alice&active=true

 func (c *UserController) GetUser(